shawnpetros/shawnpetros/README.md

 ## Petros Industries

 Staff engineer turned independent.
-I build AI tools and automation for small businesses — the operations layer they can't afford to hire for. [petrosindustries.com](https://petrosindustries.com)
+I build AI tools and automation for small businesses: the operations layer they can't afford to hire for. [petrosindustries.com](https://petrosindustries.com)

 ---